Negative Wigner function by decaying interaction from equilibrium: Acknowledgments

 \section{Acknowledgments}

-{ The authors acknowledge support through Project No. 22-27431S of the Czech Science Foundation and the European Union’s 2020 research and innovation programme (CSA - Coordination and support action, H2020-WIDESPREAD-2020-5) under grant agreement No. 951737 (NONGAUSS). }
+{ The authors acknowledge support through Project No. 22-27431S of the Czech Science Foundation and project CZ.02.01.01/00/22\_008/0004649 (QUEENTEC) of EU and MEYS Czech Republic.
+The work was also supported by the European Union’s 2020 research and innovation programme (CSA - Coordination and support action, H2020- WIDESPREAD-2020-5) under grant agreement No. 951737 (NONGAUSS).
+We also acknowledge Horizon Europe Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC). }